Christian views on magic: Renaissance views

 In the era of the Inquisition and anti-witchcraft sentiment, there was a more acceptable form of "purely natural" occult and pagan study, the study of "natural" phenomena in general with no evil or irreligious intent whatsoever.

 Renaissance humanism (15th and 16th century) saw a resurgence in hermeticism and Neo-Platonic varieties of ceremonial magic.
 Both bourgeoisie and nobility of that era showed great fascination with these arts, which exerted an exotic charm by their ascription to Arabic, Jewish, Romani, and Egyptian sources.
 There was great uncertainty in distinguishing practices of vain superstition, blasphemous occultism, and perfectly sound scholarly knowledge or pious ritual.
 The people during this time found that the existence of magic was something that could answer the questions that they could not explain through science.
 To them it was suggesting that while science may explain reason, magic could explain "unreason".

 Marsilio Ficino advocated the existence of spiritual beings and spirits in general, though many such theories ran counter to the ideas of the later Age of Enlightenment, and were treated with hostility by the Roman Catholic Church.
 Ficino however theorised a "purely natural" magic that did not require the invocation of spirits, malevolent or malicious.
 Benedictine abbot Johannes Trithemius reportedly created incantations of his own related to beneficial communication with spirits.
 His works, including the Steganographia, were immediately placed on the Index Librorum Prohibitorum.
-However these works were later revealed to be concerned with cryptography and steganography, and the "magical" formulae were covertexts for cryptographic content.
+However these works were later revealed to be concerned with cryptography and steganography, and the "magical" formulae were cover texts for cryptographic content.
 Behind their methods however, is an underlying theological motive for their contrivance.
 The preface to the Polygraphia establishes the everyday practicability of Trithemian cryptography as a "secular consequent of the ability of a soul specially empowered by God to reach, by magical means, from earth to Heaven".

 Heinrich Cornelius Agrippa (1486–1535), a German magician, occult writer, theologian, astrologer, and alchemist, wrote the influential Three Books of Occult Philosophy, incorporating Kabbalah in its theory and practice of Western magic.
 It contributed strongly to the Renaissance view of ritual magic's relationship with Christianity.
 Giambattista della Porta expanded on many of these ideas in his Magia Naturalis.
-Giovanni Pico della Mirandola promoted a syncretic worldview combining Platonism, Neoplatonism, Aristotelianism, Hermeticism and Kabbalah.
+Giovanni Pico della Mirandola promoted a syncretic worldview combining Platonism, Neoplatonism, Aristotelianism, Hermeticism, and Kabbalah.

-Pico's Hermetic syncretism was further developed by Athanasius Kircher, a Jesuit priest, hermeticist and polymath, who wrote extensively on the subject in 1652, bringing further elements such as Orphism and Egyptian mythology to the mix.
+Pico's Hermetic syncretism was further developed by Athanasius Kircher, a Jesuit priest, hermeticist, and polymath, who wrote extensively on the subject in 1652, bringing further elements such as Orphism and Egyptian mythology to the mix.

 Lutheran Bishop James Heiser recently evaluated the writings of Marsilio Ficino and Giovanni Pico della Mirandola as an attempted "Hermetic Reformation".